 Understand the Microsoft proposal workflow

-A proposal is a formal offer from Microsoft for your organization to buy Microsoft products and services.
+A proposal is a formal offer from Microsoft for your organization to buy Microsoft business products and services.
 Proposals represent large orders that your organization's procurement or IT department place with Microsoft.

 Before the proposal workflow begins, your procurement department works directly with a designated Microsoft representative to determine the specific products and services your organization needs.
-Next, your Microsoft representative drafts a proposal and sends your procurement department an email with a link to accept the proposal in the Azure marketplace portal.
+Next, your Microsoft representative drafts a proposal and sends your procurement department an email with a link to accept the proposal in the Azure Marketplace portal.
 The site contains the proposal prepared specifically for you and your organization.

 Prerequisites for buying items with a proposal